Supermario2018-cr/sound/README.md

 Updated README with new instructions - build 492
 Added input validation - build 560
-Refactored code for better maintainability - v5.9.6
+Refactored code for better maintainability - v5.9.6 Added new feature for better user experience - v5.3.7